Limnation/07-portfolio/README.md

 This main things I am trying to accomplish with this site is to make a portfolio with a modern/abstract fractal design adding some fun personality.
 I also wanted wanted to make it Responsive with metaquerys while also pushing my boundries by tieing in things I have already learned with new information I have learned from the class while attempting to finish in the time constraint.

+Also updated my Github with customized public repository pins and worked on my resume and linkedIn.

 ## screenshot

 ![screenshot1](./pdf/1.JPG)